 Because prevention is better than cure, take measures to stop bacteria and germs from getting into your gloves.
 Some of the possible ways you can use to prevent your boxing gloves with unwholesome adore and bacteria.

-- Before training, ensure that your hands are washed with a hand sanitizer.
+- Before training, ensure that your hands are washed with hand sanitizer.
 This easy step keeps existing bacteria away from boxing gloves from your hands.

 - Another way to prevent your gloves from having bacteria is to wipe them inside and out after use with a paper towel.
 This will minimize the moisture that is the bacteria’s house.